Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 While teaching at a Catholic school in Bangkok, a new classroom building with a library was completed during my first year there.
 I remember the school being blessed by a priest who walked up and down the corridors sprinkling holy water while saying prayers.
 The prayers called on God to bestow blessings of good fortune, success, and happiness on the school and its students and teachers.

-These same blessings are bestowed by Buddhist monks in Thailand home blessings.
-The aim of the home blessing which is called keun ban mai in Thai is to bless the home and its occupants.
-It is hoped that the family occupying the home will live healthy, in prosperity, and in good luck free of evil spirits.
+These same blessings are bestowed by Buddhist monks in Thailand's homes blessings.
+The aim of the home blessing which is called "keun ban mai" in Thai is to bless the home and its occupants.
+It is hoped that the family occupying the home will live healthy, in prosperity, and with good luck free of evil spirits.